prody/ProDy-website/tutorials/structure_analysis/blastpdb.rst

    list(hits)

-This resulted in 7 hits, including structures of MKP-2, MKP-4, and MKP-5
-More information on a hit can be obtained as follows:
+This resulted in more hits, including structures of MKP-2, MKP-4, and MKP-5 More information on a hit can be obtained as follows:

 .. ipython:: python